Kristin Richardson Jordan: Controversies

 On housing, Jordan has said that she "would rather have lots sit empty than have them filled with further gentrification."
-In summer 2022, Jordan helped block a 1000 unit housing development which would have consisted of 50% affordable housing and a civil rights museum.
+In summer 2022, Jordan helped block a 1,000-unit housing development which would have consisted of 50% affordable housing and a civil rights museum.
 Jordan's rationale was that said "what they're calling affordable is [not] actually affordable to the community," as only 12% of the units were earmarked for individuals earning 30% of the area median income.
 Jordan said she would only support projects where more than half of all units were earmarked for individuals earning less than 30% of New York median income.
 After the developer, Bruce Teitelbaum, agreed to make half the units affordable, Jordan asked for 100% affordable units, which was refused.
 As an alternative, a truck depot was placed under construction, planned to open in December 2022.
 The depot opened in January 2023.

-In 2023, Jordan received significant criticism for pushing a bill to rename the intersection of 127th Street and Lenox Avenue in Harlem after Elijah Muhammad, the former leader of the Nation of Islam who expressed anti-Semitic and anti-White viewpoints, among other controversial statements.
-The Southern Poverty Law Center, a nonprofit legal advocacy group known for classifying hate groups, has claimed Elijah Muhammad had called Jews "greedy" and spread the false claim that they had been the ones responsible for the death of Jesus Christ.
-In addition, city councilmember David Carr, beyond just citing the Southern Poverty Law Center's words on the Nation of Islam spreading hatred, called it "dishonorable" to name the street after Muhammad when the site had been the location of an NYPD cop being murdered by unidentified NOI members in 1972.
+By mid-2023, Jordan had a severe absenteeism issue.
+Colleagues criticized her for being "completely MIA" after she missed nearly half of her assigned committee meetings and voting sessions, with critics calling her attendance negligent to her district.

-Jordan dropped out of politics in 2023.
+In 2023, Jordan received significant criticism for pushing a bill to rename the intersection of 127th Street and Lenox Avenue in Harlem after Elijah Muhammad, the former leader of the Nation of Islam, who expressed anti-Semitic and anti-White viewpoints, among other controversial statements.
+The Southern Poverty Law Center, a nonprofit legal advocacy group known for classifying hate groups, has said that Elijah Muhammad had called Jews "greedy," and spread the false claim that they had been the ones responsible for the death of Jesus Christ.
+In addition, city Councilmember David Carr, beyond just citing the Southern Poverty Law Center's words on the Nation of Islam spreading hatred, called it "dishonorable" to name the street after Muhammad when the site had been the location of an NYPD cop being murdered by NOI members in 1972.